louixs/ubersicht_google_calendar/README.md

-# Google Calendar Widget (Übersicht Google Widgets Suite)
+# Google Calendar Widget (Using Google API and Oauth)

 Here it comes, a new year and a new widget.
 Let's make 2017 a good year!